rokukoo/ConfigurationTools/README.md

 });
 ```
 Due to the space problem, only the most basic usage is shown here.
-If you are interested in this framework, welcome star and contribute code to it.
+If you are interested in this project, welcome star and contribute code to it.
-Your support will be the greatest encouragement
+Your support will be the greatest encouragement.